cfpb/zip-backfill/README.md

 	- **input** A file containing some number of state OpenAddresses files
 	- **output** The file to store found rows
-	- **zips** Pick only rows WITH zip codes instead of rows without zip codes
+	- **-z, --zips** Pull only rows WITH zip codes instead of rows without zip codes

 - **`test.py`**